I might be wrong - but...

 1) Logistics is going to get really ugly as two own-goals intersect here in the USA.

-Takeaway: Expect your logistics prices to increase dramatically and quickly, possibly by double or triple based on historical events.
+Takeaway: Expect your logistics prices to increase dramatically and quickly by summer, possibly by double or triple based on historical events.

 https://abettertruckdriver.com/truckers-are-quitting-in-droves-why-2026-could-break-americas-supply-chain/